It's Your Choice 2018

 No, not as the law is currently written.

 Yes, as long as you meet the other eligibility requirements, you can receive the $2,000 opt-out incentive for each year that you opt out.
-You must submit a Group Health Insurance Application/Change (ET-2301) form each year during It's Your Choice open enrollment in order to receive the incentive for the following year.
+You must submit a paper Group Health Insurance Application/Change (ET-2301) form each year during It's Your Choice open enrollment in order to receive the incentive for the following year.
+Some employees may be able to elect the opt-out incentive electronically; check to see if your employer allows this.

 Yes, and it will appear on employees’ W-2 statements.
 The incentive payment is not considered WRS earnings.

 The eligibility criteria for sick leave conversion for state employees remains the same.
-You must be in the health insurance program to be able to convert unused sick leave time to credits that can be used to purchase health insurance at retirement.
+You must be in the State Group Health Insurance Program to be able to convert unused sick leave time to credits that can be used to purchase health insurance at retirement.
 Keep in mind, if you opt-out of the health insurance program and unfortunately pass away, your unused sick leave time will not be eligible to be converted to sick leave credits by your dependent like it would if you passed away and had family health insurance coverage.
 Please see the Sick Leave Conversion Credit Program (ET-4132) brochure for more information on eligibility requirements related to retirement and death benefits for spouse and dependents.